micvolk/Buy-and-Rent-Price-Estimator-for-Apartments/README.md

     * can be problematic for *K-Nearest Neighbors Regression* model because of [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) and for *Linear Regression* model because of tendence to overfitting => may be healed by identifying and choosing only the variables with most explanatory power
   * complicated non-linear relationship between coordinates-information (Latitude, Longitude) and the dependent-variable (buy- / rent-price) in train-test-dataframes:
     * no problem for *Random Forest Regression* model and *K-Nearest Neighbors Regression* model
-    * problematic for *Linear Regression* model as it can not handle complicated non-linear relationships => may be healed by using a created proxy-variable for coordinates information, which is created in module *trainTestSplitting.py*: price-estimate for every apartment based on its nearest-neighboors-apartments in the train-dataframes
+    * problematic for *Linear Regression* model as it can not handle the complicated non-linear relationships => may be healed by using a created proxy-variable for coordinates information, which is created in module *trainTestSplitting.py*: price-estimate for every apartment based on its nearest-neighboors-apartments in the train-dataframes
   * time needed to train the model:
     * *K-Nearest Neighbors Regression* model needs no training-time
     * but training-time is very short for both other models (except grid-search for best model-configuration) and so not really relevant at all